aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

    --es_host https://YOUR_AIVEN_OPENSEARCH_HOST
    ```

-1. Compare data from the source and target services: After retrieving data from
+1. **Compare data from the source and target services**: After retrieving data from
    both the source and target services, use the `compare_migration_validation_data.py`
    script from the [Aiven examples GitHub repository](https://github.com/aiven/aiven-examples/blob/main/solutions/validate-elasticsearch-to-opensearch-migration/compare_migration_validation_data.py)
    to compare the two JSON files: